Robustness of random-control quantum-state tomography: Case study 1: Multilevel system

 \subsection{System, control, and measurement}

-The system we investigate first is a quantum system with $d$ states denoted by $\vert n\rangle$ for $n=1,\dots, d$, with hopping terms of identical strength $h$ between adjacent levels.
-Control to the system is applied in the form of an energy variation of the first level, which makes the system fully controllable~\cite{Wang2012,Burgarth2013}.
+The system we investigate here is a quantum system with $d$ states denoted by $\vert n\rangle$ for $n=1,\dots, d$, with hopping terms of identical strength $h$ between adjacent levels.
+Control of the system is applied in the form of an energy variation of the first level, which makes the system fully controllable~\cite{Wang2012,Burgarth2013}.
 The drift and the control Hamiltonian describing this control system are given by

 Such a drift Hamiltonian describes, for example, a quantum random walk~\cite{Kempe2003} with equal probabilities.

 As an observable we consider the population of the first level, i.e., $M=|1\rangle\langle 1|$.
 As our basis, in this case, we use the generalized Gell-Mann operators~\cite{Bertlmann2008}.
 This basis can be split into three distinct categories, namely, the symmetric and antisymmetric matrices $B_{j,k}^{\mathrm{symm}}$ and $B_{j,k}^{\mathrm{anti}}$, respectively, for $1\leq j<k\leq d$, and the diagonal matrices $B_{l}^\mathrm{diag}$ for $1\leq l\leq d-1$.
 Explicitly, they are given by